-- General Fund. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is unfavorable as the City's general fund unassigned and assigned fund balance has decreased over the past few years.
-While unassigned and assigned fund balance decreased, total fund balance has increased.
-The increase can be attributed to the amount set aside for Council Reserves.
+- General Fund. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is unfavorable as the City's general fund unassigned and assigned fund balance is below that of similar municipalities.
+This is likely due to the amount set aside for Council Reserves.
 Since Council Reserves is considered a committed fund balance, it is not taken into account in this indicator.
+Had the amount for Council Reserves been taken into consideration the factor would have been inconclusive due to the inconstant trend over the past few years.